tradeio/exchange-api-doc/rest-api.md

 * The `/api/v1/about` `rateLimits` array contains objects related to the exchange's `Weight` or `Order` rate limits.
 * A HTTP/429 status code will be returned when either rate limit is exceeded.
 * Each route has a `Weight` which determines the number of allowed requests per defined time frame for each endpoint.
-* When a HTTP/429 is received, it is your obligation as an API user to control requests rate and not spam the API endpoint.
+* When a HTTP/429 is received, it's your obligation as an API user to control requests rate and not spam the API endpoint.
 * **Repeatedly violating rate limits and/or failing to back off after receiving HTTP/429 responses will result in an automated IP ban (HTTP/418 status).**
 * IP ban durations are scaled according to the frequency of spamming requests - from **2 minutes** to 3 **days**.